madazack/ACER/README.md

 1. Description of methods used for collection/generation of data:

+Leaf-level spectra were taken on intact fasicles opposite to fasicles tapped for gas exchange measurements.
+One to three fasicles were arranged on a black nonreflective background and held in place with rubber bands.
+Two averaged spectral readings were taken per fasicle, avoiding gaps between needles with the handheld contact probe.

 Fresh leaf-tissue samples for NSC quantification were collected in the field, stored on dry ice, microwaved for 3 minutes to stop enzymatic activity, and dried.

 Gas exchange parameters including net photosynthesis rate (A) and stomatal conductance (gs) were measured using the LI-6800 Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE, USA).
 Measurements were conducted on mature, healthy leaf fasicles under controlled environmental conditions within the leaf chamber.
 Data were recorded once steady-state values were achieved after 2–3 minutes of stabilization.

 Leaf water potential was determined using a pressure chamber (Water Potential Pressure Chamber – Standard, Edaphic Scientific, Moorabbin, VIC, Australia).
-Immediately after gas exchange measurements, similar paired fasicles were excised and placed in the chamber to measure diurnal water potential.
+Immediately after gas exchange measurements, similar paired fasicles were removed removed and placed in a dark cooler until the chamber could be reached (seasonal) OR immediately placed in the chamber to measure diurnal water potential (diurnals).

 2. Methods for processing the data:

+Gas exchange raw data were checked, unstable or flagged data points removed.
+For each fasicle, steady-state values were averaged over the measurement period.
+Environmental conditions inside the chamber (temperature, light, CO₂, humidity) were monitored and kept consistent across samples.

+Water potential pressure readings indicating xylem sap emergence at the petiole cut were recorded as leaf water potential.

-Gas exchange parameters including net photosynthesis rate (A) and stomatal conductance (gs) were measured using the LI-6800 Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE, USA).
+parameters including net photosynthesis rate (A) and stomatal conductance (gs) were measured using the LI-6800 Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE, USA).
 Measurements were conducted on mature, healthy leaf fasicles under controlled environmental conditions within the leaf chamber.
 Data were recorded once steady-state values were achieved after 2–3 minutes of stabilization.

 Leaf water potential was determined using a pressure chamber (Water Potential Pressure Chamber – Standard, Edaphic Scientific, Moorabbin, VIC, Australia).
 Immediately after gas exchange measurements, similar paired fasicles were excised and placed in the chamber to measure diurnal water potential.